canvas

 element's bitmap.

-Additional bitmaps are sometimes needed, e.g. to enable fast drawing when the canvas is being painted at a different size than its intrinsic size, or to enable double buffering so that graphics updates, like page scrolling for example, can be processed concurrently while canvas draw commands are being executed.
+Additional bitmaps are sometimes needed, e.g. to enable fast drawing when the canvas is being painted at a different size than its natural size, or to enable double buffering so that graphics updates, like page scrolling for example, can be processed concurrently while canvas draw commands are being executed.

 Objects that implement the CanvasState